Roof Replacement Terrace Park OH

 Terrace Park Gutter Repair

-Roof Replacement Should Feel Clear Before The First Shingle Comes Off.
+Roof Replacement Should Be Clear Before The First Bundle Is Opened.

 What Ready Now Should Review

-- Whether repair or replacement makes more sense for the condition of the roof
+- Whether repair or replacement is the smarter long-term call

 - Shingles, decking, flashing, ventilation, gutters, roof edges, and leak history